 Dear Mr Editor,

 Voted #1 on TeenInk?
 That's just like saying, "You're close, but not there yet."
 How many more Voted #1s do I need to become a writer?
-What's the difference between the Top Voted and the published?
 Why would I be here but others be there?

 The dream of seeing my name - my name - inked on the magazine is now a dying flame, slowly losing hope.

 The only thing I want in the world is that one magazine mailed to my door, where my parents can flip it open in shock to find their child's name on it.
 I want the self-acheiving feeling that yes, I am capable of something in this world.

 I can write about anything - about Portland State University to the socks my brother got for Christmas.
 Just tell me what you want.

 Am I a bad writer?
 Was I not fit for this job in the first place?Maybe becoming a writer was just another childhood dream...